- Home

 Tracking down missing pensions could boost your retirement savings, so if you think you know which pension provider you might have an old pension with, call their customer service number (you can usually find this online) and see if you can get your details.

-If you cannot remember which provider you were with, or your employer used, you could start by contacting your former employer.
+If you cannot remember which provider you were with, or the scheme your employer used, you could start by contacting your former employer.
 You’ll probably need your National Insurance number, name and address to find your old pensions.
 If you cannot track down an old pension you can use the government’s Pension Tracing Service (0800 731 0193).
 You’ll need the name of an employer or pension provider to use the service, and it should be able to help you find contact details.
 However, the service won’t be able to tell you whether you have a pension, or its current value.
 Find out more in our guide How to find old pensions and trace lost pensions.

 If you’re not sure what to do with your pensions, or are struggling to track them down, it may be helpful to speak to a regulated financial advisor who can help you understand your options and make the best decision for your personal circumstances.